AdarshDogra-CloudDevops/internship-session-tasks-details./README.md

 **Task:**
 Create an Azure Compute Gallery, capture an image of an existing virtual machine (VM)—using both generalized and specialized states—and deploy a new VM from that image.
 Ensure to run Sysprep on the VM prior to capturing a generalized image.
 Figure out how the process for capturing specialized versus generalized images works.
+-try to deploy vm using the ARM template both generalized and specialized.

+## WEEK -9 [18/08/2025 — 24/08/2025 ]

+### 18 AUGUST

+**Task:**
+Create a policy that prevents users from deleting a specific virtual network in Azure (identified by a unique deployment ID), while still allowing them to delete any other virtual networks within the same resource group.

+### 19 AUGUST

+### 20 AUGUST